deepkaran/sandbox/indexing/overview.md

 ###Communication Protocols

 * Projector and Ep-Engine Protocol
-  * Projector will use the [UPR protocol](https://github.com/couchbaselabs/cbupr/blob/master/index.md) to talk to Ep-engine in KV.
+  * [UPR protocol](https://github.com/couchbaselabs/cbupr/blob/master/index.md) will be used to talk to Ep-engine in KV.

 * Router and Indexer Protocol
 * Query and Indexer Protocol